manufarez/cadenapp-public/README.md

 ### 3. Stablecoin aggregation and fiat conversion
 - At the end of a savings cycle, when a group deposits but one user withdraws, our app determines the total stablecoin balance owed to the designated member.
 - We use an exchange or fiat off-ramp to convert that amount of stablecoins to fiat:
-    - [Circle](https://www.circle.com/): Allows conversion of USDC to fiat and direct deposits into bank accounts.
+    - [Circle](https://www.circle.com/): Allows conversion of USDC to fiat AND direct deposits into bank accounts.
     - Centralized Exchanges: Transfer USDC to an exchange (e.g., Binance, Kraken), sell it for fiat, and withdraw fiat in the step below.

 ### 4. Fiat payout to designated member (if needed)
 - After the conversion, use a fiat payment gateway to pay the designated member.
-This phase may be done in step 3 depending on the provider. in the U.S. it would typically be:
+This phase may be done in step 3 depending if the off-ramp provider allows it.
+In the U.S. it would typically be:
     - Wise: Global bank transfers with low fees.
     - Stripe/PayPal: Instant payouts for users with accounts.
     - Plaid: ACH transfers.

 ## Suggested stack recap
-- Fiat-to-Crypto gateway: ([MoonPay](https://moonpay.com/), [Ramp](https://ramp.network/), [Transak](https://transak.com/) or others.
+- Fiat-to-Crypto gateway: [MoonPay](https://moonpay.com/), [Ramp](https://ramp.network/), [Transak](https://transak.com/) or others.
 - Custodial wallet: [Fireblocks](https://www.fireblocks.com/), [BitGo](https://www.bitgo.com/), or [Venly](https://www.venly.io/)
 - Deposits tracking API: [Alchemy](https://www.alchemy.com/), [Infura](https://www.infura.io/), or [Moralis](https://developers.moralis.com/)
 - Stablecoin management: [Polygon](https://polygonscan.com/)